USEPA/GS_End-of-Life_Plastic_Additives/README.md

 _____________________________________
 Scenario 3 - Chemical additives are extracted from mechanically recycled plastics

 This hypothetical scenario examines the effects of implementing an extraction technique post-mechanical recycling on global warming potentials, chemical additive releases, and energy footprint.
-Chemical additive extraction is promising when performed as a solid-liquid extraction with dissolution-precipitation.48 Common extraction types may include shake-flask extraction, Soxhlet extraction, ultrasonic extraction, microwave-assisted extraction, supercritical fluid extraction, accelerated solvent extraction, and dissolution-precipitation.48 The success rate of these methods is highly dependent on the additives, plastics, and extraction conditions.
+Chemical additive extraction is promising when performed as a solid-liquid extraction with dissolution-precipitation.
+Common extraction types may include shake-flask extraction, Soxhlet extraction, ultrasonic extraction, microwave-assisted extraction, supercritical fluid extraction, accelerated solvent extraction, and dissolution-precipitation.
+The success rate of these methods is highly dependent on the additives, plastics, and extraction conditions.

 ______________________________________
 Figures and Data - A gs analysis on eol plastic management